Frequently Asked Questions

 - The project address and property owner information

-- A clear description of the proposed work including square footage and construction cost
+- A clear description of the proposed work, including square footage and estimated construction cost

 - Plans or drawings, when applicable, drawn to scale